Skip to main content

 2. Find the lowest price

-Price vary between pharmacies.
+Prices vary between pharmacies.
 Finding the lowest pharmacy price for Vraylar can save as much as $200 per month.
-Combine that with a SingleCare savings card and the discount could reach $600 per month.
+Combine that with a SingleCare savings card and the discount could reach even more per month.
+Some mail-order pharmacies may offer additional savings or allow you to purchase a 90-day supply of the drug for less per month.

 3. Ask the prescribing healthcare provider for a free sample

-Mental health professionals may have free samples of brand-name drugs like Vraylar.
-This gives them a chance to monitor effectiveness and side effects after a few weeks or a month of treatment.
+Mental health professionals may have free short-term samples for new eligible patients.
 Free samples, however, are not a permanent solution.
-They will run out in a few weeks or a month, but at least this buys time to determine if Vraylar is effective in controlling symptoms or time to research other options.
+They will run out in a few weeks or a month, but at least this buys time to see if Vraylar is effective in controlling symptoms or research other options.

 4. Purchase health insurance